datenanfragen/website/content/en/blog/sample-letter-gdpr-access-request/index.md

 You send the letter directly to the controller.
 If they have a data protection officer, we recommend that you always address the letter directly to this person.
 Data protection officers are not only specially trained, but are also required to treat your request confidentially.

 You can often find the contact details of companies and other organisations on their websites in the privacy policy or in the legal notice.
 We want to help you with this, too.
-We maintain a [company database](/company) which already contains the appropriate contact data for privacy-related requests for many companies.
+We maintain a {{< link slug="/company" text="company database" >}} which already contains the appropriate contact data for privacy-related requests for many companies.

 ## Isn't there an easier way?

 The idea behind Datenanfragen.de is to make it as easy as possible for you to exercise your rights regarding data protection.
-Therefore we have developed a [generator](/generator), with which you can create requests like this automatically.
+Therefore we have developed a {{< link slug="/generator" text="Generator" >}}, with which you can create requests like this automatically.
 We invite you to give it a try.

 ---